The Okavango Delta

 Okavango Delta Wildlife

-The Delta region of the Okavango can vary in size from 15 000 square kilometres during drier periods to a staggering 22 000 square kilometres during wetter periods.
+The Delta region of the Okavango can vary in size from 15,000 km2 during drier periods to a staggering 22,000 km2 (larger than Israel) during the annual flood.

 The Okavango Delta is home to healthy populations of some of the world’s most endangered large mammals, including cheetah, white rhino, African wild dog and lion.
 Botswana supports the world’s largest population of elephants – 130,000 – and the Okavango Delta is considered the core area for this species’ survival.